SteveBenton6/garden_tips_full-stack/README.md

 - __Delete A Garden Tip__

-  - After clicking the Delete button, the user is provided with a choie of confirming delete, or returning to the Homepage.
+  - After clicking the Delete button, the user is provided with a choice of confirming delete, or returning to the Homepage.
 To avoid accidental deletion.

 ![Delete Garden Tip](./doc-assets/features/DeleteTip.png)